Passavee-Losripat/DiffGS/README.md

 </p>

-We will release the code of the paper <a href="">DiffGS: Functional Gaussian Splatting Diffusion</a> in this repository.
+We release the code of the paper <a href="">DiffGS: Functional Gaussian Splatting Diffusion</a> in this repository.

 ## Abstract